-An Aloe vera plant can add a lovely touch of green to any office or home.
-But did you know that your favorite potted plant could be used for so much more than household decor?
+An Aloe vera can add a lovely touch of green to any home or office But did you know that your favorite potted plant could be used for so much more than household decor?

 1. Your houseplant could fight your heartburn.
 Gastroesophageal reflux disease (GERD) is a digestive disorder that often results in symptoms including heartburn.
-A recent review explains that consuming 1 to 3 onces of Aloe vera gel at mealtimes could reduce the severity of GERD and other digestion-related problems.
-The plant’s low toxicity makes it a safe and gentle remedy.
+A recent review explains that consuming 1 to 3 onces (28 to 85 gr) of Aloe vera gel at mealtimes could reduce the severity of GERD and other digestion-related problems.
+The plant's low toxicity makes it a safe and gentle remedy.

 2. A little Aloe vera gel a day could keep bacteria on fruits and vegetables away.
 In a recent study, an Aloe vera gel coating on tomato plants was able to block, not all, but many types of harmful bacteria.
 Similar results were found in a different study with apples.
 This means that Aloe vera gel could help produce stay fresh for longer without the need for potentially dangerous chemicals.

 3. An alternative to mouthwash.
 A 2014 study found Aloe vera extract to be a safe and effective alternative to chemical-based mouthwashes.
 The plant's natural ingredients, which include a healthy dose of vitamin C, can block plaque and also provide relief if you have bleeding or swelling gums.